miao1007/gitbook-plugin-GraphvizAndPlantUML/README.md

 brew install plantuml
 ```

-If your are other OS user, install manually on official network.
+If your are other OS user, install manually on official website.

 then in your book.json

 ```json
 {